 \subsection{Ablation Study}

-In this section, we study the contribution of additional ranking features (retrieval score) and global attention in the effectiveness of FiT5 and present the results in Table~\ref{tab:ablation}.
-Removing the feature score (FiT5 (w/o feature)) or the global attention (monoT5 (w/ feature)) both results in significant performance drop.
-Notably, monoT5 (w/ feature) doesn't have a significant performance gain over monoT5, indicating that the ranking features can't be effectively captured in a point-wise model.
-Using linear combination of the re-ranker score and features still lags behind FiT5, revealing that the use of global attention is the key to effectively integrating the information from the retriever and other documents.
+In this section, we first study the contribution of attention fusion in the effectiveness of FiT5.
+The results are presented in Table~\ref{tab:ablation}.
+When we exclude the feature score (FiT5 (w/o feature)) or global attention (monoT5 (w/ feature)), both scenarios result in a noticeable decline in performance.
+Notably, monoT5 (w/ feature) does not exhibit a significant performance improvement over monoT5, indicating that the ranking feature can't be effectively captured straightforwardly in a vanilla transformer model.
+Employing a linear combination of the re-ranker score and the feature still lags behind FiT5, revealing that the use of global attention is the key to effectively integrating the information from the retriever and other documents.